 (b) be in the prescribed form.

-(9) An administrator commits an offence if he fails without reasonable excuse to comply with a requirement of this paragraph.
+(9) An education administrator commits an offence if he fails without reasonable excuse to comply with a requirement of this paragraph.

-Statement of company's affairs
+Statement of further education body's affairs

 47

-(1) As soon as is reasonably practicable after appointment the administrator of a company shall by notice in the prescribed form require one or more relevant persons to provide the administrator with a statement of the affairs of the company.
+(1) As soon as is reasonably practicable after appointment the education administrator of a further education body shall by notice in the prescribed form require one or more relevant persons to provide the education administrator with a statement of the affairs of the further education body.

 (2) The statement must--